westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 should be managed the same way as conventional SSDs.

 <Image src="intro-zns.png"
-title="Conventioal SSDs and ZNS SSDs internal data placement"/>
+title="Conventional SSDs and ZNS SSDs internal data placement"/>

 ## The ZNS Zoned Storage Model